ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-7-1.md

-Chapter 12: Techniques for Enhancing Leadership through Strategic Thinking and Critical Thinking
+Techniques for Enhancing Leadership through Strategic Thinking and Critical Thinking
 ================================================================================================

 In this chapter, we will explore techniques that can enhance leadership abilities through the integration of strategic thinking and critical thinking.
 Effective leadership requires the ability to think strategically, make informed decisions, and inspire others towards achieving long-term goals.
 By applying critical thinking principles and strategies to strategic leadership, individuals can enhance their effectiveness as leaders and drive success in their organizations.